YaJinK/Black-WhitePlane/README.md

                   You: This facking terrible mess game has a boss and the boss has AI? are you kidding me?
                   Me: ah...
 ### Reward:
     The Red P: update your fire level.
-Make you wider, longer and stronger.
+Make your weapon wider, longer and stronger.
 Max level: 5 The Blue S: increase Speed level.
-Make you faster!
+Make your plane faster!
 Max level: Mabe 3? or 4?
 I forget it. hahaha...
-      MY PRATTLE: ah..
+      MY PRATTLE: ah..longer, wider and faster?
 Women will like this!
 ## DO NOT laugh at my english, i am not good at it.
 ## Preview:
 ![image](https://raw.githubusercontent.com/YaJinK/Black-WhitePlane/master/preview/2.png)